Skip to main content

 • a Client

 Identities are created via the AI Studio, AI Gateway, or the API and then used as supplementary data to attribute metrics within any other call of the API.
 Identities list showing name, source tag, request count, cost in dollars, token count, and error rate columns.
+For the full set of ways to attach context to a request, including app name, threads, and custom metadata, see Request Metadata.

 Creating an identity